 In Perpetuity is currently suspended due to COVID-19.
-The premiere season that was due to occur in May 2020 is suspended indefinitely. in the interim there is a book and fragrance available for purchase through Next Wave Festival.
+The premiere season that was due to occur in May 2020 is suspended indefinitely.
+In the interim we have made a book and fragrance available for purchase.
+Please contact firstname.lastname@example.org for inquiries.

 In Perpetuity is about magic.
 A magic that has been stolen from our bodies – emptied of their sensuous connections to the world by destructive economic processes that wreak havoc on the living.
 Capitalist social relations condemn us to a life of wage labour that is dependent upon a pre-occupation with the future.
 Economics functions through speculation, through fictions of an indeterminate future.
 This speculative time destroys the possibilities of the present by foreclosing a channel of action directed toward the production of surplus profit at the demands of the economy.
 Bodies are put to work to this end (human and non-human, living and non-living), and the notion of labour can evocatively thus become a notion of the living dead – their magic obscured by their reduction into exchange value for sale in markets.